Continui/continui/packages/@continui/domain/README.md

 # Continui Domain

-A package that contains the domain abstractions for the `continui`'s actions, question and services.
+A package that contains the domain abstractions for the `continui`'s actions, checkers and services.

 # Overview

-If you are here, you may are wanting to create a new `continui`'s action or question, if not, you're planning to override it services with your own logic.
+If you are here, you may are wanting to create a new `continui`'s action or checker, if not, you're planning to override it services with your own logic.

 If the answer is none of those, then, what are you doing here?

-Anyways basically `continui` without it's actions, questions and services, is just nothing, so let's see what those concepts are and what they mean in the `continui`'s world.
+Anyways basically `continui` without it's actions, checkers and services, is just nothing, so let's see what those concepts are and what they mean in the `continui`'s world.

 # Concepts